 Education and security awareness for cleared personnel: All cleared personnel must attend two annual trainings at a minimum—an annual DoD security refresher training and an insider threat awareness training.
 The FSO leads those trainings and ensures attendance by cleared employees.
 Depending on the company’s DD 254, there may be additional trainings required, such as cybersecurity, COMSEC or NATO.

 Document control: If a firm handles classified information, the FSO is responsible for maintaining it and making sure it’s marked, handled, disseminated, stored and destroyed properly by training employees and keeping them accountable.

-Facility management: Depending on the contract, the DD 254 may require that a NISPOM Closed Area or a SCIF be built (learn more about building a SCIF here).
+Facility management: Depending on the contract, the DD 254 may require that a NISPOM Closed Area, now known as an open storage are under 32 CFR Part 117, or a SCIF be built (learn more about building a SCIF here).
 The Closed Area might have acoustic protections, high-security hardware and access control measures.
 An FSO not only maintains the secure facility but also makes sure that employees who have access to the Closed Area are educated on how to handle themselves in and around the area.